Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Introduction

-As pointed out already by Margueron et al. \cite{MM1}, there were only few estimations of the poorly known $J_0$ from analyzing experimental data.
-Moreover, most of the gross properties and GMR of finite nuclei are only sensitive to the EOS near the so-called crossing-density of about 0.10 fm$^{-3}$ \cite{Khan1,Khan2,Khan3,Cen09,Dan09,Che11a,Jorge11,Zha15}.
-In this work, using the Bayesian statistical approach and the two constraining bands on the SNM pressure shown in Fig. \ref{pressure} that were derived individually earlier in the density range of 1.3$\rho_0$ to 2.2$\rho_0$ from kaon production \cite{Fuchs,lynch09} and 2.0$\rho_0$ to 4.5$\rho_0$ from nuclear collective flow \cite{Dan02} in energetic heavy-ion collisions, we infer the posterior probability distribution functions (PDFs) of $K_0$ and $J_0$ as well as their correlation with uniform prior PDFs for them in the ranges of $220\leq K_0\leq 260$ MeV and $-800\leq J_0\leq 400$ MeV, respectively.
-The 68\% posterior credible boundaries around the most probable values of $K_0$ and $J_0$ are found to be 222$\pm$2 MeV and -215$\pm$20 MeV, respectively, representing a significant refinement compared to their prior ranges and may be used as a bench mark for future studies on the EOS of super-dense nuclear matter.\\
+Given the current situation mentioned above, much more investigations on the physics associated with the stiffness of dense SNM are obviously necessary.
+In this work, within the Bayesian statistical framework using well established constraining bands on the cold SNM pressure from transport model analyses of relativistic heavy-ion collisions \cite{Dan02,Fuchs,lynch09}, we infer the posterior PDFs of $K_0$, $J_0$ and $Z_0$ as well as their correlations with their priors as listed in Table \ref{tab:priornew} as the default option.
+Their most probable posterior values are found to be $K_0=192^{+12}_{-16}$ MeV, $J_0=-180^{+100}_{-110}$ MeV and $Z_0=200^{+250}_{-250}$ MeV at 68\% confidence level, respectively, representing significant refinements to their current values and may serve as a bench mark for future studies on the EOS of super-dense nuclear matter.
+We also investigate how these results may be altered by using other currently acceptable prior PDFs reflecting the diverse opinions in the field.

+The rest of the paper is organized as follows.
+In Section \ref{app}, we first discuss briefly how the empirical pressures of SNM are extracted from transport model analyses of kaon production and nuclear collective flow in heavy-ion collisions at intermediate/relativistic energies as well as the nature of their error bands.
+We then discuss how we parameterize the EOS of SNM and give the corresponding pressure as a function of density.
+We also give some technical details on how we perform the Bayesian inference of the EOS parameters using the empirical pressures in SNM.
+In Section \ref{Res}, we present and discuss our results.
+Finally, we summarize our main findings and give an outlook.